About The Eternal Space

-October 1963.
-New York City.
-The Old Pennsylvania Station is slated for demolition.
-The wrecking crews are outside in the morning drizzle dismantling a fifty-three year old marvel of American Beaux-arts architecture.
-Inside a construction worker, photographer is running away from his past while an aging English teacher can’t let his go.
-Now two strangers begin a three-year debate over the value of old and new as one man fights to keep the station standing while the other is taking it down.
+October 28th, 1963, New York City: Pennsylvania Station is slated for demolition.
+The wrecking crews are outside dismantling a fifty-three year-old marvel of American Beauxarts architecture.
+Inside a construction worker, turned photographer, is running away from his past while an aging activist can’t let his go.
+Set against the actual photographic catalogue of Penn Station’s tragic demolition, The Eternal Space charts two very different lives brought together by the historic act that divides them.

 Following two very successful developmental readings in December of 2012 and May of 2013, and the success of a 50th Anniversary Reading panel at the AIANY's Center for Architecture (read more about that below), our show was honored by being chosen by Fordham University's Alumni Company as being part of its New Work's series in June of 2014.